 As we recently worked on a service that is helping Mozilla gather data to create an open-source voice database we started to become more interested in these services and devices.
 Mozilla describes on the Common Voice website: “Voice is natural.
 Voice is human.”
 So we have been wondering: how „natural“ does this type of interaction currently feel?
 Does the interface understand Idioms?
 Metaphors?
-Humor?
+Humour?
 Accent or dialect?

 #1 Alexa, how do I protect you and my connected Amazon account with a password?

 You are located in my studio space.
 Other people have access to you.
-What if I am the jealous kind that does not want the other people in my office space speaking to you?
+What if I am the jealous kind who does not want the other people in my office space speaking to you?
 What if I am the careful kind that does not want other people ordering from my Amazon account?

 #2 Alexa, why can’t I give you a name I have chosen for you?

 Really, what is up with that and what will the effect be on our society?
 I speak to you loudly and clearly, like to a child.
 I do not have to say please or thank you or be polite in any way.
-I bought you.
+I purchased you.
 You serve me and you are all female.
 When asking Siri the following question:” Hey Siri, what’s your gender?”
 She simply answers: “I don’t think that really matters.”
 Why then – if it does not matter – do you have a female voice?